Write or Die: A Science Fiction & Fantasy Writing Group

 Map to the Park Roadmap to the cabins

 Twice a year WorD conducts a three-day Writing Retreat in which local area writers isolate themselves with other writers to work on writing projects away from friends, family, the internet and all of the other myriad distractions that keep us from writing.
-The two annual retreats, one in the Spring and the other in the Autumn, provide up to three days of uninterrupted seclusion and allow the participants time to write.
+The two annual retreats, one in the Spring and the other in the Fall, provide up to three days of uninterrupted seclusion and allow the participants time to write.

 Who can attend?

-Anyone can attend.
-We charge a non-profit fee to cover the operating costs but attendance is open to all writers in the Pittsburgh area who are interested in taking time out of their busy schedules to write fiction in a secluded atmosphere surrounded by no one else but their fellow writers.
+Attendance is open to all writers in the Pittsburgh area who are interested in taking time out of their busy schedules to write fiction in a secluded atmosphere surrounded by no one else but their fellow writers.

 When is the next retreat?